rmldj/hcp-utils/README.md

 # hcp-utils (WORK IN PROGRESS)

-Utilities to use HCP and HCP-like data with [nilearn](https://nilearn.github.io/).
+Utilities to use  [Human Connectome Project](https://www.humanconnectome.org/) (HCP) and HCP-like data with [nilearn](https://nilearn.github.io/).
+The utilities mainly deal with plotting surface data, accessing the predefined subcortical structures as well as using various parcellations.
+All functions work directly with numpy arrays of the format `Tx91282` for fMRI data, with `T` being the number of time frames, while `91282` is the standard HCP dimensionality for the 3T cortical surface and subcortical data.

 ## Documentation